 Several galaxies appear in the same area as Mira: the spiral galaxies NGC 958, NGC 955, and NGC 941, and the barred lenticular galaxy NGC 936.
 NGC 936 is the central galaxy in the NGC 936 Group, which is associated with the Messier 77 Group.

 Mira is located in the constellation Cetus, the Whale.
-Representing the sea monster killed by Perseus in Greek mythology, Cetus is the fourth largest of all 88 constellations, stretching across 1,231 square degrees of the sky.
+Representing the sea monster that met its end at the hands of Perseus in Greek mythology, Cetus is the fourth largest of all 88 constellations, stretching across 1,231 square degrees of the sky.
 Like other constellations associated with figures from Greek myths, it is one of the 48 Greek constellations, first listed by the 2nd century CE astronomer Claudius Ptolemy.
 Cetus belongs to the Perseus family of constellations, which also includes Perseus, Andromeda, Cepheus, Cassiopeia, and Pegasus.
 Despite its size, Cetus is not very conspicuous because it only has two stars brighter than magnitude 3.00: the orange giant Diphda (Beta Ceti) and red giant Menkar (Alpha Ceti).

 Cetus is home to many notable stars, among them Tau Ceti, the nearest single class G star to Earth, with five candidate planets orbiting it, and the star’s nearest neighbours (3.20 light years away), UV Ceti, a prototype for a class of flare stars, and its binary companion BL Ceti, a UV Ceti-type variable.